 I’ve bought a Windows 8 license at retail.
 Microsoft is now offering their users to download a fresh copy using only their product keys.
 What could possibly go wrong⸮

 To download the installation media, you needed to run a program that would download and prepare the USB drive for you.
 “User-friendly”, I thought.
 When this small program runs, it asks for your Windows product key.
 After spending five minutes entering the twelve character code printed in a six point font, I was told my code was not valid.
-Three minutes later I had confirmed that I had indeed typed it correctly and that something else was wrong.
+Three minutes later I’d confirmed that I’d indeed typed it correctly and that something else was wrong.

-Now falling a bit out of the Microsoft mindset, I used Google and discovered that Windows 8 product keys are not valid in the Windows 8.1 installer.
+Now falling a bit out of the Microsoft mindset, I used Google and discovered that Windows 8 product keys aren’t valid in the Windows 8.1 installer.
 Even though they are valid in Windows 8.1 itself and disregarding that 8.1 is a free update to Windows 8.
 I concluded they were being idiots and went on to find another solution.

 Google also found a way for me to download and create a bootable Windows 8 USB drive.
 Bing could not find this page, by the by.
-Since I had a Windows 8 product key, I should be able to download that one and then do the 8-to-8.1-to-Update-1 upgrade dance I had wanted to avoid.
+Since I’d a Windows 8 product key, I should be able to download that one and then do the 8-to-8.1-to-Update-1 upgrade dance I’d wanted to avoid.

 The procedure here was the same as for Windows 8.1: download a small program, run it, enter product key, and then it should work out the magic on its own given an empty USB drive.
 Unfortunately, this download program said “This product key cannot be used to install a retail version of Windows 8”.
 OK, so my retail version cannot be used to download a retail version.